TypeScriptToLua/TypeScriptToLua.github.io/docs/getting-started.md

 ```

 :::note
-For testing purposes you also can run `tstl` directly from your terminal with `node_modules/.bin/tstl` or `npx --no-install tstl`.
+For testing purposes you also can run `tstl` directly from your terminal with `node_modules/.bin/tstl` or `npx tstl`.
 :::

 ## Declarations